 In sustainability, while it has cost there are a lot of benefits.
 The benefits of sustainability in real estate are multifaceted.
 First, regulatory compliance ensures smooth operations and avoids legal penalties by adhering to local and international environmental regulations.
 Cost savings are significant as energy-efficient buildings and efficient waste and water management systems reduce long-term utility and operational expenses.
 Additionally, sustainability enhances market appeal, as an increasing number of buyers and tenants prefer sustainable properties, often leading to higher property values and rental rates.
-A strong commitment to sustainability also bolsters brand reputation, building trust with stakeholders and positioning the company as a
+A strong commitment to sustainability also bolsters brand reputation, building trust with stakeholders and positioning the company as a leader in sustainable development.
+Furthermore, sustainable practices help futureproof the business against potential environmental regulations and market shifts.

-EMPIRE EAST LAND HOLDINGS, INC...
-Minutes of the Annual Stockholders' Meeting 11 June 2024 Page 6 of 10
+EMPIRE EAST LAND HOLDINGS, INC., Minutes of the Annual Stockholders' Meeting 11 June 2024 Page 6 of 10